Get all the latest data for Puerto Vallarta

 Which areas in Puerto Vallarta are gentrifying in 2026?

-As of early 2026, the top neighborhoods in Puerto Vallarta showing the clearest signs of gentrification are Versalles, 5 de Diciembre, Fluvial Vallarta, and select pockets of Pitillal.
+As of 2026, the clearest gentrifying areas in Puerto Vallarta are Versalles, 5 de Diciembre, Centro Norte, Pitillal, Aramara, Fluvial Vallarta, and parts of Ixtapa.

 By the way, we’ve written a blog article detailing what are the current best areas to invest in property in Puerto Vallarta.